 As graduate students at the UF, you are expected to present your own work for grading.
 Unauthorized sources of help, including commercially available software and services are not allowed.
 Even though the students will not be graded on their grammar, it is expected that as graduate students you will have sufficient English language skills to convey your thoughts in organized and understandable manner.
 If the assignment is unreadable, it will not be graded and will be assigned zero points.
 Use of unauthorized assistance sources will result in zero points on the written assignment and a report to the Dean of Student's Office.
-If English is your Second Language, you may visit the UF Writing Program Website to learn about available help.
+If you need assistance with English language and/or writing, you may visit the UF Writing Program Website to learn about available help.